m4gr4th34/kachow/README.md

 2. Everyone receives 100 KCoins over a period of X days through UBI, so the balance is: Person A (100 KCoins), Person B (1,000,100 KCoins)
 3. KCoin is undergoes an upgrade to Version 2, in order to 'reflate' the currency, by dividing KCoin Version 1 by 100.
 I.e. KCoin-V2 = KCoin-V1 / 100
 4. The balance in the wallets are now: Person A (1 KCoinV2), Person B (10,001 KCoinV2)
-5. Continuing the process on a regular basis, one case see that every wallet tends towards 1 KCoin over time.
+5. Continuing the process on a regular basis, every wallet tends towards 1 KCoin over time, leading to regular wealth redistribution without runaway inflation.

 From a psychological point of view, everyone feels fair because everyone receives exactly the same UBI income.
 Additionally no tax collection is required in order to perform the wealth redistribution.